TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 *Note:* The SDK is optimized to defer everything possible to a later time while making sure e.g. crashes on startup can also be caught and each module executes other code with a delay some seconds.
 This ensures that applicationDidFinishLaunching will process as fast as possible and the SDK will not block the startup sequence resulting in a possible kill by the watchdog process.

-<a id="udid"></a>
-## Submit the UDID

-If you only want crash reporting, you can skip this step.
-If you want to use HockeyApp for beta distribution and analyze which testers have installed your app, you need to implement an additional delegate method in your AppDelegate.m:

-    #pragma mark - BITUpdateManagerDelegate
-    - (NSString *)customDeviceIdentifierForUpdateManager:(BITUpdateManager *)updateManager {
-    #ifndef CONFIGURATION_AppStore
-      if ([[UIDevice currentDevice] respondsToSelector:@selector(uniqueIdentifier)])
-        return [[UIDevice currentDevice] performSelector:@selector(uniqueIdentifier)];
-    #endif
-      return nil;
-    }

-The method only returns the UDID when the build is not targeted to the App Sore.
-This assumes that a preprocessor macro name CONFIGURATION_AppStore exists and is set for App Store builds.
-The macros are already defined in `HockeySDK.xcconfig` or can be set manually by setting `GCC_PREPROCESSOR_DEFINITIONS` in your build configurations to `CONFIGURATION_$(CONFIGURATION)`.

 <a id="mac"></a>
 ## Mac Desktop Uploader